sourceryinstitute/smart-pointers/README.md

 -------------------
 Correct execution of the Reference Counter library code requires comprehensive compiler support for Fortran's type finalization semantics.
-The unit test suite includes compiler standard-conformance tests.
-We have attempted to include at least one example of each scenario in which the Fortran 2018 standard requires compilers to finalize objects.
+The unit test suite includes compiler standard-conformance tests that include a test for each scenario in which the Fortran 2018 standard requires that an object be finalized.
 The table below summarizes the observed compiler behaviors:

 | _Compiler_   | _Test failures_      | _Version tested_                                    |
 | :---         |       :---:          | :---                                                |